resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ## Question

-If you change your password under the settings drop down, which is correct?
+If you reset your password under the settings drop down, which is correct?

 1. You are free of the AAF requirement!
 1. Your AAF password is changed
 1. Your institutions password is changed!
-1. Tools that interface with the cloud will be affected
+1. Applications that interface with the cloud will be affected
 1. None of the above

 -- *Slide End* --